 You know that feeling when you go out to eat and someone orders sizzling chicken fajitas?
 That aroma hits you, and your mouth starts to water.
-That is what is going to happen when you are baking these homemade chicken fajitas.
+That is what is going to happen when you are baking these homemade keto chicken fajitas.
 Your house will smell amazing, your stomach will be growling, and your tastebuds will begging you for a bite.

 I love cooking chicken fajitas in the oven because it’s fuss-free.
 Clean up is entirely painless, and I feel like I have more time to do other things as they are cooking.
 Plus, when I’m in the mood to meal prep, I can cook them while I am making other recipes too.
 It’s a huge time saver!

-How To Make Baked Chicken Fajitas
+How To Make Keto Chicken Fajitas

 I don’t feel like you could find a much easier method for making chicken fajitas.
 And the flavor is beyond amazing.
 So it’s pretty much a no-brainer for me to cook this chicken dish often.